aramis-lab/clinicadl/docs/TSVTools.md

   - `--modality` (str) Modality for which the sessions are selected.
   Sessions which do not include the modality will be excluded from the outputs.
-  The names of the modality must correspond to a column of the tsv files in `missing_mods`.
+  The name of the modality must correspond to a column of the tsv files in `missing_mods`.
   Default value: `t1w`.
   - `--diagnoses` (list of str) is the list of the labels that will be extracted.
    These labels must be chosen from {AD,CN,MCI,sMCI,pMCI}.
 Default will only process AD and CN labels.